-Matter Description Planned audit procedures 1 Determination We have determined financial statement materiality based on a proportion of the gross expenditure of the Council for the financial year.
-Materiality at the planning stage of our audit is £18.9m for Islington Council, which equates to 1.5% of your draft gross expenditure for the period.
-We determine planning materiality in order to: establish what level of misstatement could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements assist in establishing the scope of our audit engagement and audit tests determine sample sizes and assist in evaluating the effect of known and likely misstatements in the financial statements 2 Other factors An item does not necessarily have to be large to be considered to have a material effect on the financial statements.
-An item may be considered to be material by nature where it may affect instances when greater precision is required.
-We have identified senior officer remuneration as a balance where we will apply a lower materiality level, as these are considered sensitive disclosures.
-We have set a materiality of £100,000.
-3 Reassessment of materiality Our assessment of materiality is kept under review throughout the audit process.
+Matter Description Planned audit procedures 1 Determination We have determined financial statement materiality based on a proportion of the net assets as at 31 March 2023 for the Pension Fund.
+Materiality at the planning stage of our audit is £34m, which equates to 2% of your draft outturn net assets as at 31 March 2023.
+We have determined a separate Fund account materiality for non- investment related elements as at 31 March 2023.
+Materiality at the planning stage of our audit is £8m, which equates to 10% of Fund expenditure as at 31 March 2023.
+We determine planning materiality in order to: establish what level of misstatement could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements assist in establishing the scope of our audit engagement and audit tests determine sample sizes and assist in evaluating the effect of known and likely misstatements in the financial statements 2 Reassessment of materiality Our assessment of materiality is kept under review throughout the audit process.
 We reconsider planning materiality if, during the course of our audit engagement, we become aware of facts and circumstances that would have caused us to make a different determination of planning materiality.
-4 Other communications relating to materiality we will report to the Audit Committee and Audit Committee (Advisory) Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the Audit Committee and Audit Committee (Advisory) any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
+3 © 2023 Gro Other communications relating to materiality we will report to the Audit Committee Whilst our audit procedures are designed to identify misstatements which are material to our opinion on the financial statements as a whole, we nevertheless report to the Audit Committee and Audit Committee (Advisory) any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
 Under ISA 260 (UK) 'Communication with those charged with governance', we are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
 ISA 260 (UK) defines 'clearly trivial' as matters that are clearly inconsequential, whether taken individually or in aggregate and whether judged by any quantitative or qualitative criteria.
 We report to the Audit Committee and Audit Committee (Advisory) any unadjusted misstatements of lesser amounts to the extent that these are identified by our audit work.
-In the context of the Council, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £0.9m (PY £0.8m).
+In the context of the Pension Fund, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £1.7m (Fund account £0.4m).
 If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Audit Committee and Audit Committee (Advisory) to assist it in fulfilling its governance responsibilities.